Rachel enjoys writing advice articles on various topics and parenting articles.

 Unfortunately, we are not happy with the news of the rent increase.
 While we do understand that property taxes are going up, as well as the cost of upkeep, we feel that the increase is too steep.
 Please consider lowering the increase to $50.

-The reason why we ask is because there are similar properties in the area that rent for less than the Twin Oak Townhouses.
+The reason why we ask is that there are similar properties in the area that rent for less than the Twin Oak Townhouses.
 In fact, one rents for less but offers a gym, which this complex does not have.

 If you reconsider the rent increase, my family and I will be able to renew our lease.
-However, if you do not, more than likely we will have no choice but to relocate.
+However, if you do not, more than likely, we will have no choice but to relocate.
 I feel that our neighbors would also be more likely to stay as well.

 Thank you for reconsidering your rent increase.
 Please do not hesitate to reach me if you have any questions.
 My number is (342) 433-4343.
 Have a great day!

 Writing a letter takes some effort, careful thinking, and research.
-Even if nothing comes for writing and mailing your letter, you will at least know that you did everything possible to change the matter.
+Even if nothing comes from writing and mailing your letter, you will at least know that you did everything possible to change the matter.
 Good luck!